 30 Minute Thinking Appointment

-In the age of the knowledge worker, it’s hard to imagine needing a practice to set aside time to think, but that’s exactly what this is.
+In the age of the knowledge worker, it’s hard to imagine needing a habit to set aside time to think, but that’s exactly what this is.

 Leaders help teams improve performance by creating windows of time for teams to spend learning and developing skills.
-Leaders and managers must also allocate time.
+Leaders and managers must also allocate time for themselves.
 This time is set aside for one purpose only: to think without interruption.

-The topic is focused on developing the daily habit of allocating time to think deeply about a topic area rather than robotically focus on execution all of the time.
+You need to develop the daily habit of allocating time to think deeply about a topic area, rather than robotically focus on execution all of the time.
 While leaders must take ownership and focus on details, it’s crucial for leaders to not get so bogged down in minute details that they can’t see the big picture.
-For this reason, this is a crucial practice for leaders.
+For this reason, this is a crucial habit for leaders.

 - Stagnant teams that don’t improve or learn as they follow the example of their leader

 - Leaders often find themselves in a dilemma when unexpected situations arise, as they have never taken time to consider exceptions and how to handle them

 - Few or no ideas or thought-generating questions are put forward by leaders to help the organization succeed or improve

 - Leaders react to emergencies without taking the time to consider multiple options and potential side effects